chourave/mimolette/README.md

 above.

 #### Testing a single function
-It is not necessary to use a collection when checking a single function:
+You can drop the wrapping collection if you’re only checking a single function:

 ```clj
 (defspec-test test-foo-spec `yet-another-function)